 16.9.
 In any circumstances, Upflow will not be required to pay the client damages for losses of any form, whether direct, material, commercial, financial or non-pecuniary due to a Client’s use of the Services, for any amount exceeding the amounts invoiced by Upflow in remuneration for the Services for which it was considered liable, at the time the alleged loss occurred.
-It may only be considered liable if the said Client has issued a complaint by registered letter with acknowledgement of receipt within a period of one month following the occurrence of the said event.
+It may only be considered liable if the said Client has issued a complaint by registered letter with acknowledgment of receipt within a period of one month following the occurrence of the said event.

-With respect to the Payment Services, when the Client has opened a Payment Account, Upflow shall reimburse the Client for the value of the payments made to the Client by its Debtors and not credited to the Payment Account, provided that the Client and the relevant Debtors providing written evidences that the absence of these funds is exclusively the responsibility of Upflow.
+With respect to the Payment Services, when the Client has opened a Payment Account, Upflow shall reimburse the Client for the value of the payments made to the Client by its Debtors and not credited to the Payment Account, provided that the Client and the relevant Debtors providing written evidence that the absence of these funds is exclusively the responsibility of Upflow.
 In any case, the reimbursement of this amount may not exceed the Price of the Services paid by the Client over the last 12 (twelve) months of their subscription.

 16.10.
-Upflow uses third party service providers, and in particular Treezor, for the implementation of the Services.
+Upflow uses third-party service providers, and in particular Treezor, for the implementation of the Services.
 In the event of unavailability of the Service due to these service providers, Upflow will make its best commercial effort to maintain the Services pursuant to this agreement.
-However, under no circumstances Upflow may be considered liable for any failure to perform the Services due to failings due to those service providers.
+However, under no circumstances, Upflow may be considered liable for any failure to perform the Services due to failings due to those service providers.

 17. Confidential nature of Clients’ data